-Join Gini von Courter for an in-depth discussion in this video Sort and filter a view, part of Efficient Email Management with Outlook 2016.
+Join Gini von Courter for an in-depth discussion in this video Sort and filter a view, part of Outlook 2016: Efficient Email Management.

 - [Voiceover] With any view, not only can we add columns, rearrange columns, and delete columns, and choose different presentations like single, compact, and so on, we can also sort and filter just like we might in other applications that list data whether that's SharePoint, or Excel, or Access, or even Microsoft Word.
 The easiest place to both sort and filter is to switch over to the Home tab, not to the View tab.
 Let's start with sorting.
 Right now the sort that's in place is a sort that's by when messages were received.